sinazarriess/many_names_collection/README.md

 exploration/

-- to explore different datasets of referring expressions and object names
+- to explore different datasets of referring expressions and object names (what we did in the beginning when we were deciding where to get images, names from)

 manynames_tmp/